bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-11-01-newsletter.md

   of a UTXO set, mentioned in a [previous newsletter][news274 hash bug].
-It includes a breaking change to the `gettxoutsetinfo` RPC, replacing the previous `hash_serialized_2` value with `hash_serialized_3`, containing the corrected hash.
+It includes a breaking change to the `gettxoutsetinfo` RPC, replacing the previous `hash_serialized_2` value with `hash_serialized_3`, containing the corrected hash. {% assign timestamp="21:24" %}

 - [Bitcoin Core #28651][] allows [miniscript][topic miniscript] to more
   accurately estimate the maximum number of bytes that will need to be included in the witness structure in order to spend a [taproot][topic taproot] output.
-The improved accuracy will help prevent Bitcoin Core's wallet from overpaying fees.
+The improved accuracy will help prevent Bitcoin Core's wallet from overpaying fees. {% assign timestamp="22:34" %}

 - [Bitcoin Core #28565][] builds on [#27511][Bitcoin Core #27511] to add a
   `getaddrmaninfo` RPC that exposes counts of peer addresses that are either "new" or "tried", segmented by network (IPv4, IPv6, Tor, I2P, CJDNS).
-See [Newsletter #237][news237 pr review] and [Podcast #237][pod237 pr review] for the motivation behind this segmentation.
+See [Newsletter #237][news237 pr review] and [Podcast #237][pod237 pr review] for the motivation behind this segmentation. {% assign timestamp="24:57" %}

 - [LND #7828][] begins requiring that peers respond to its LN protocol `ping` messages within a reasonable amount of time or they will be